bojie3/python-projects/README.md

 Snake game -> Snake game as the name suggest

-crossyturtle -> A game similar to crossy roads
+Crossyturtle -> A game similar to crossy roads

-pomodoro timer -> A GUI for pomodoro timer
+Pomodoro timer -> A GUI for pomodoro timer

-pong game -> Pong game as the name suggest
+Pong game -> Pong game as the name suggest